Beginner Credit Education

 Can you get a credit card with no credit history?

-Yes, in many cases beginners start with secured cards, student cards, or starter cards designed for limited or no credit history.
+Yes.
+Many beginners start with secured cards, student cards, or starter cards designed for limited or no credit history.

 What is a good credit score for beginners?